Hsinghsudwal/ML-Zoomcamp/10-kubernetes/homework.md

 ## Submit the results

-* Submit your results here: https://courses.datatalks.club/ml-zoomcamp-2024/homework/hw10
+* Submit your results here: https://courses.datatalks.club/ml-zoomcamp-2025/homework/hw10
-* If your answer doesn't match options exactly, select the closest one
+* If your answer doesn't match options exactly, select the closest one.
+If the answer is exactly in between two options, select the higher value.